Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 ~~~
 -rw-rw-r-- 1 csuser csuser 3935007137 Oct  9 09:16 ERR2935805.kraken
 -rw-rw-r-- 1 csuser csuser     424101 Oct  9 09:16 ERR2935805.report
+-rw-rw-r-- 1 csuser csuser     404232 Oct  9 09:30 JP4D.report
--rw-rw-r-- 1 csuser csuser     741259 Oct  9 10:22 ERR2935805.biom
+-rw-rw-r-- 1 csuser csuser     741259 Oct  9 10:22 metagenome.biom
 ~~~
 {: .output}

 ###  Analyse the BIOM table

-We will be using an `R` package called [`phyloseq`](https://joey711.github.io/phyloseq/) to analyse our metagenome.
+We will be using an `R` package called [`phyloseq`](https://joey711.github.io/phyloseq/) to analyse our biom file.
 Other software for analyses of diversity include [Qiime2](https://qiime2.org/), [MEGAN](https://www.wsi.uni-tuebingen.de/lehrstuehle/algorithms-in-bioinformatics/software/megan6/) and the `R` package [`Vegan`](https://vegandevs.github.io/vegan/)

 We will be using command line R ???

 More here about how we're running this.
-Rstudio cloud or command line R?
+Rstudio cloud

 ~~~